 People who own the Fleming 55 enjoy high-quality equipment and its above normal accommodations, offering comfort on long journeys.
 It has been upgraded throughout the years to bring the sailors comfort, safety, and an overall better boating experience.

 Its semi-displacement hull design allows you to travel long ranges at displacement speed.
-Its low profile design allows for more stability, as well it allows people easy access while boarding from side decks.
+Its low-profile design allows for more stability and allows people easy access while boarding from side decks.

 The Fleming 55 can cruise at a top speed of approximately 18 knots without the noise and vibration you usually experience when cruising.
 This is made possible by Aquadrive anti-vibration drive systems.

-The Fleming 55 has three staterooms, wide decks and a huge covered aft cockpit.
-An entertainment center, a full-size refrigerator and freezer were placed on the starboard side of the saloon.
+The Fleming 55 has three staterooms, wide decks, and a huge covered aft cockpit.
+An entertainment center, a full-size refrigerator, and a freezer were placed on the starboard side of the saloon.
 A raised pilothouse with a Portuguese bridge has a large space allowing you to move.
 It also gives you a better viewing angle.
-A flying bridge can be utilized as well when you are in the mood to run your boat outside in nice weather.
+A flying bridge can be utilized as well, especially when you are in the mood to run your boat outside in nice weather.

 4. Grand Banks 43 Heritage EU

-Its layout includes a master stateroom, guest room, larger saloon, cockpit area, and two shower/head compartments which makes it a very comfortable trawler.
+Its layout includes a master stateroom, guest room, larger saloon, cockpit area, and two shower/head compartments, making it a very comfortable trawler.
 A Tropics Air Con is installed in the saloon and cabin to make your journey comfortable even during the summer.

-For long journeys, you do not have to worry about your food and other necessities because a large storage area is located under the deck’s utility room where a freezer and fridge are also installed.
+You do not have to worry about your food and other necessities for long journeys because a large storage area is located under the deck’s utility room, where a freezer and fridge are also installed.
 A large stairway leads to the flybridge area.
 The area is made comfortable by installing sofas, helm seats, and an extended aft while you run the trawler.